Don’t Even Think About ‘Borrowing’ an Image

 How to keep yourself out of trouble

 All you really have to do is respect both the letter and the spirit of the copyright laws — and use common sense.
 All stock agencies include Terms and Conditions for downloading images right on their website.
 Read them.
 Observe them.
 They tend to have a lot in common but they’re not all identical.

-Agencies typically permit you to download an image to use for creating comps and for “pitching” a client.
-But that doesn’t mean you can use the image as an “end product” in itself without paying a fee — even if the use is internal to your company.
-Whether or not the image is watermarked, you may not use it in any other manner except as specifically permitted in the Terms & Conditions listed on the company’s website — unless you pay the license fee, of course.
+Agencies typically permit you to download an image to use for creating comps for pitching to a client.
+That doesn’t mean you can use the image as an “end product” in itself without paying a fee — ever.
+Whether or not the image is watermarked, you may not use it in any other manner except as specifically permitted in the Terms & Conditions listed on this website — unless you pay the license fee, of course.

 Why are penalties for copyright infringement so severe?